matsuand/docs.docker.jp/install/index.md

 - /engine/installation/
 - /en/latest/installation/
 - /linux/
+toc_max: 2
 ---

+Docker Engine is an open source containerization technology for building and containerizing your applications.
+Docker Engine acts as a client-server application with:
+* A server with a long-running daemon process [`dockerd`](/engine/reference/commandline/dockerd/).
+* APIs which specify interfaces that programs can use to talk to and instruct the Docker daemon.
+* A command line interface (CLI) client [`docker`](/engine/reference/commandline/cli/).

+The CLI uses Docker APIs to control or interact with the Docker daemon through scripting or direct CLI commands.
+Many other Docker applications use the underlying API and CLI.
+The daemon creates and manage Docker objects, such as images, containers, networks, and volumes.

 {% comment %}
-Docker Engine - Community is ideal for developers and small teams looking to get started with Docker and experimenting with container-based apps.
-Docker Engine - Community has three types of update channels, **stable**, **test**, and **nightly**:
+Docker Engine has three types of update channels, **stable**, **test**, and **nightly**:
 {% endcomment %}
-Docker Engine - Community は個人の開発者や小さな開発チームに向けたものであり、Docker をはじめようとしたり、コンテナーベースのアプリケーションを試そうとしたりする方に適しています。
-Docker Engine - Community  には更新チャネルとして **安定版**（stable）、**テスト版**（test）、**最新版**（nightly）の 3 つがあります。
+Docker Engine には更新チャネルとして **安定版**（stable）、**テスト版**（test）、**最新版**（nightly）の 3 つがあります。

 {% comment %}
 * **Stable** gives you latest releases for general availability.